scalawithcats/scala-with-cats/src/pages/adt-interpreters/effects.md

       if even then Output.print(s"$phrase has an even number of letters.") else Output.print(s"$phrase has an odd number of letters.")
     )

+helloHello.andThen(Output.print(" ")).andThen(oddOrEven("Scala"))
 ```

-These examples show how we can compose programs that describe effects, and still reason about them using the familiar tool of substitution.

-Now let's turn to using effects within an interpreter as an optimisation.
+Now let's turn to using effects as an optimisation within an interpreter.
+A common feature of regular expresions is the ability to capture selected parts of the input.
+For example, if we're using a regular expression to parse `"1979-06-01"` we might wish to capture the numeric parts of the input so we can convert them into the year, month, and day respectively.